-- Advisor.

-- student portal.

-- 3. Verify the add/drop as soon as possible by checking your schedule.
+- 1. Consult with the assigned Academic Advisor. - 2.
+Change your course selection on the student portal. - 3.
+Verify the add/drop as soon as possible by checking your schedule.

 Dropping a course differs from withdrawing from a course.
 Dropping a course happens only during the first week of each academic semester.
 A dropped course will not appear on a transcript.
 Deadlines for dropping a course are specified for each semester and are listed on the academic calendar.